This Minestrone Soup is not only delicious and comforting, but it’s also really nutritious! It makes a hearty meal or side.

-This hearty Minestrone soup is a flavorful Italian soup, packed with various colorful vegetables, broth, beans, and pasta.
-Olive Garden Breadstick and Italian Bread are perfect pairings for this soup, or serve it up in a fresh Bread Bowl.
+This hearty Minestrone soup is a flavorful Italian soup, packed with various colorful vegetables.
+Olive Garden Breadsticks and Italian Bread are perfect pairings for this soup or serve it up in a fresh Bread Bowl.

 Best Minestrone Soup Recipe